google/bottery/README.md

 ### Suggestion chips

-User interactions can be expediated though the use of suggestion chips.
+User interactions can be expedited though the use of suggestion chips.
 These are prompts that are shown to the user when interacting through text.

 ```javascript
 bot = {